Goldberries1180/The-Fellowship-of-the-Code-2026/chapters/chapter-3-making-it-visible.md

 **Focus**

-- Translating conceptual ideas into visible screens
+- Translating conceptual ideas into visible screens with html
 - Establishing a base for a design system
 - Exploring consistency across multiple views
-- Understanding how technical structure (CSS) influences visual clarity
+- Understanding how CSS and HTML work together

 ---

 ### AI Assistance

 AI was used to support in basic screen design.
+Still, this did not work out very well and re-work needed to be done manually in Figma.
+Further we used it to support in debugging.

 **What did we expect?**